-HI402 HEALTH INFORMATION SEMINAR (4.5 credits/48 clock hours) This is the final course of study in the Health Information Technology program.
-Topics covered include current issues in the health information field, management of a health information department, professionalism, and a review of the HIM entry-level competencies and knowledge clusters for specialized associate degree programs to prepare for the national accreditation examination.
+HI239 HEALTH INFORMATION SEMINAR (2.0credits/24 clock hours) This is the final course of study in the Health Information Technology program.
+Topics covered include current issues in the health information field, management of a health information department, professionalism, and a review of the HIM entry-level competencies and knowledge clusters for associate degree programs to prepare for the national accreditation examination.
 Prerequisites: Principles of Supervision and Health Records in Other Settings.

 HI233 HEALTH RECORDS IN OTHER SETTINGS (2.5 credits/30 clock hours) This course is designed to enhance the students' knowledge of the health record in settings other than acute care hospitals.
 The requirements for licensure, certification, accreditation, staffing, reimbursement, and record content that apply in ambulatory care, hospice, home health, long-term care, mental health, and rehabilitation settings will be presented.
-Prerequisites: Healthcare Quality Improvement, ICD Coding II, CPT-4, and Health Care Statistics.
+Prerequisites: Healthcare Quality Improvement or Quality Improvement and Data Analytics, ICD Coding II, CPT-4, and Health Care Statistics.